-RENAMEAT(2) Linux Programmer's Manual RENAMEAT(2)
+RENAME(2) Linux Programmer's Manual RENAME(2)

-#include <fcntl.h> /* Definition of AT_* constants */ #include <stdio.h> int renameat(int olddirfd, const char *oldpath, int newdirfd, const char *newpath); Feature Test Macro Requirements for glibc (see feature_test_macros(7)): renameat(): Since glibc 2.10: _XOPEN_SOURCE >= 700 || _POSIX_C_SOURCE >= 200809L Before glibc 2.10: _ATFILE_SOURCE
+#include <stdio.h> int rename(const char *oldpath, const char *newpath); #include <fcntl.h> /* Definition of AT_* constants */ #include <stdio.h> int renameat(int olddirfd, const char *oldpath, int newdirfd, const char *newpath); Feature Test Macro Requirements for glibc (see feature_test_macros(7)): renameat(): Since glibc 2.10: _XOPEN_SOURCE >= 700 || _POSIX_C_SOURCE >= 200809L Before glibc 2.10: _ATFILE_SOURCE

 On success, zero is returned.
-On error, -1 is returned and errno is set to indicate the error.
+On error, -1 is returned, and errno is set appropriately.

 renameat() was added to Linux in kernel 2.6.16; library support was added to glibc in version 2.4.